 Recipe: Ground Beef Hobo Stew©From the Kitchen of Deep South Dish

-- 1/2 cup of chopped mixed sweet and hot peppers
+- 1/2 cup chopped mixed sweet and hot peppers

 - 2 large potatoes, peeled and diced

-- 2 cups of fresh diced carrots (about 2 large)
+- 2 cups fresh diced carrots (about 2 large)

-- 1/4 teaspoon of Cajun seasoning (like Slap Ya Mama), or to taste, optional
+- 1/4 teaspoon Cajun seasoning (like Slap Ya Mama), or to taste, optional

 In the bottom of a Dutch oven or other heavy pot, heat the oil over medium high heat.
 Add the onion, peppers and celery; cook and stir until softened, about 4 minutes.
 Add the garlic and ground beef, cook and stir until meat is browned and cooked through.
 Drain off excess fat.
 Sprinkle meat with flour; cook and stir for 3 minutes.
 Add the beef stock, V-8 juice and diced tomatoes.
 Stir in the potatoes, carrots, corn and green beans.
 Add Worcestershire, hot sauce and seasonings to taste.
 Stir, cover and simmer over medium to medium low (low bubble) for 1-1/2 to 2 hours, or until veggies are tender, stirring occasionally.
 Taste and adjust seasonings as needed.